Grow Rhubarb in Your Garden

 Rhubarb Planting Tips

-Once planted in the right conditions, rhubarb is a pretty low maintenance plant.
+Once planted in the right conditions, rhubarb is a pretty low-maintenance plant.
 While these plants like sun, they grow best in temperate climates.
 Plant the rhubarb where it will get at least a half day of sun.
 Average soil will do, but rhubarb does best in compost-rich soil.

-When rhubarb sends up a flower stalk, remove the bloom to keep the plant from using less energy on growing the flavorful stalks.
+When rhubarb sends up a flower stalk, remove it to keep the plant focused on using its energy on growing the flavorful stalks.
 Like a lot of perennials, rhubarb can be divided and replanted.
 Divide plants every six to eight years, or when leafstalks become thin from overcrowding.
 You can often split a mature clump of rhubarb into 2 or 3 divisions.